NlGBOB/bloxd-scheduler/README.md

     }

     if (command === "cancel") {
-        S.del(COUNTDOWN_TAG); // this is the actual line that cancels the task/tasks api.broadcastMessage("Game start canceled.");
+        S.stop(COUNTDOWN_TAG); // this is the actual line that cancels the task/tasks api.broadcastMessage("Game start canceled.");
         return false; // Command handled
     }